 Frequent, lightweight conversations that take place throughout the year as part of a Continuous Performance Management™ program enable everyone to constantly improve their skills and reduce anxiety.
 This ongoing cadence of lightweight conversations also ensures everyone is aligned around key priorities and facilitates valuable two-way feedback that can be used to coach both managers and employees.

-Before you can reduce anxiety around performance reviews, it’s important to understand what creates anxiety in the first place.
-For employees, anxiety comes from the unknown.
-They worry about not knowing how their manager feels about them or their work.
-For managers, anxiety comes from not knowing how to judge an employee’s performance over the course of a year, during which time goals and responsibilities will almost certainly have changed.
-And both employees and managers often experience anxiety about giving and receiving feedback, and how that will be received.
+Before you can lessen concern about performance reviews, you must first understand what causes anxiety.
+Employees experience anxiety as a result of the unknown.
+They are concerned about not knowing how their boss feels about them or their work.
+Anxiety for managers stems from not understanding how to evaluate an employee’s performance over a year, during which time goals and duties will almost likely have changed.
+And both employees and managers frequently worry about offering and getting feedback, as well as how it will be received.

-A continuous performance process mitigates these fears by replacing annual performance reviews with more frequent and lightweight conversations between employees and their managers.
-These lightweight conversations play a key role in reducing anxiety, because when employees and managers are having these crucial conversations around alignment, development and goal achievement more frequently —say, every other month or quarterly— they become better at and more used to them.
+A continuous performance approach alleviates these concerns by substituting more frequent and light talks between employees and their managers for annual performance assessments.
+These light conversations are important in reducing tension because when employees and managers have these important conversations about alignment, development, and goal achievement on a regular basis — say, every other month or quarterly — they become better at and more accustomed to them.

 When companies make frequent conversations the rule, employees begin to fear them less because they know that a conversation with their manager doesn’t automatically mean that something is wrong.
 Nor does it feel like a ‘make-it-or-break-it’ scenario in which the future of their job hinges on the outcome of a single discussion.
 Instead, employees have frequent opportunities to get feedback and course correct, if necessary.
 They know how their work is perceived by management.
 The conversations become a normal part of everyone’s workflow where both employees and managers can ensure that goals are still relevant, and employees have the resources they need to accomplish them.
 And the quality of feedback tends to improve as this comfort level increases, which positively impacts growth and development.